 If your seizures don’t improve with medication, the team at South Valley Neurology talks with you about potential surgical procedures, such as vagus nerve stimulation or epilepsy surgery.

-To receive exceptional treatment for seizures and epilepsy, call South Valley Neurology or request an appointment online today.
+To receive exceptional treatment for seizures and epilepsy, call South Valley Neurology to request an appointment today.